-- 6.3.5.1 The machinery elements shall be checked for strength when fastening to the ship's foundation, including protection against wave forces as specified in 1.4.6.1, Part VIII "Systems and Piping" (refer to 6.3.5.3 6.3.5.8).
-The requirement does not cover oil tankers and bulk carriers to suit the requirements of Part XVIII "Common Structural Rules for Bulk Carriers and Oil Tankers" and Part XIX "Additional Requirements for Structures of Container Ships and Ships Dedicated Primarily to carry their Load in Containers"). - 6.3.5.2 The anchor machinery elements situated in lines of force flow shall be checked for strength when affected by stresses corresponding to the rated pull on the sprocket P_1 or P_2 .
-In this case, the reference stresses in the elements shall not exceed $0.4R{eH}$ of the element material. - 6.3.5.3 The following pressures and associated areas shall be applied (refer to Fig. 6.3.5.3):
+6.3.5.1 The machinery elements shall be checked for strength when fastening to the ship's foundation, including protection against wave forces as specified in 1.4.6.1, Part VIII "Systems and Piping" (refer to 6.3.5.3 - 6.3.5.8).
+The requirement does not cover oil tankers and bulk carriers to suit the requirements of Part XVIII "Common Structural Rules for Bulk Carriers and Oil Tankers" and Part XIX "Additional Requirements for Structures of Container Ships and Ships Dedicated Primarily to carry their Load in Containers").

+6.3.5.2 The anchor machinery elements situated in lines of force flow shall be checked for strength when affected by stresses corresponding to the rated pull on the sprocket in compliance with 6.3.3.1.2.
+In this case, the reference stresses in the elements shall not exceed $0.4R{eH}$ of the element material.

+6.3.5.3 The following pressures and associated areas shall be applied (refer to Fig. 6.3.5.3):

-200 kN/m2 normal to the shaft axis and away from the forward perpendicular, over the projected area in this direction:
+200 kN/m2 normal to the shaft axis and away from the forward perpendicular, over the projected area in this direction;

-150 kN/m^2 parallel to the shaft axis and acting both inboard and outboard separately, over the multiple of f times the projected area where f is determined by the formula where B =width of machinery measured parallel to the shaft axis;
+150 kN/m^2 parallel to the shaft axis and acting both inboard and outboard separately, over the multiple of f times the projected area where f is determined by the formula

-$$f = 1 + B/H ag{6.3.5.3}$$
+$$f = 1 + B/H (6.3.5.3)$$